tulipcc/tulipcc-maven-plugin/README.md

 # News and noteworthy

+* v4.1.3 - work in progress
+    * Updated to ParserGeneratorCC 1.1.2
 * v4.1.2 - 2019-01-28
     * Updated to ParserGeneratorCC 1.1.1 - had an error in the modern templates
 * v4.1.1 - 2018-12-03